gabesharpton/FreeCodeCampWork/README.md

 # FreeCodeCampWork
-Some of the small project I work on from FreeCodeCamp
+Some of the small project and algorithms I work on from FreeCodeCamp